Colony Surf Ltd

 No analysis available

-Trash chute has moderate support from the current MLS checkbox data (11 of 20 listings marked TRACHU), but none of the public remarks explicitly confirm a trash chute, garbage chute, or refuse chute.
-Because the evidence comes from checkbox data rather than listing text, confidence is moderate rather than high.
+Trash chute has moderate support from the current MLS checkbox data, with 12 of 20 listings marked TRACHU.
+However, none of the public remarks explicitly confirm a trash, garbage, or refuse chute, so this appears to be MLS-amenity data rather than text-verified evidence.
+Confidence remains modest until a listing remark directly mentions the chute system.

 No analysis available